 Well, we decided to check it out for ourselves.
 And what we found was that Swinging Gate Vineyard is great and does in fact cater to a wide range of pallets hence the glowing reviews!
 From pet nats to pinots from sparkling apple cider to chardonnay, Swinging Gate Vineyard is one of the best wineries in the Tamar Valley to visit.

 Marion’s Vineyard offers something unique to Tasmania.
-In a sea of chardonnay and pinot niors, Marion’s Vineyard is breaking the mould and producing big, bold reds that are more commonly found in other parts of the world.
+In a sea of chardonnay and pinot noirs, Marion’s Vineyard is breaking the mold and producing big, bold reds that are more commonly found in other parts of the world.

-While we have been greatly enjoying the chardies and pinots that abound in Tassy, our heart is fully devoted to the full bodied reds.
-We love a good shiraz, a spicy tempranillo, daring tannats and more.
-So it is no suprise that we fell in love with Marion’s Vineyard and why we think it is one of the best wineries in the Tamar Valley.
+While we have been greatly enjoying the chardies and pinots that abound in Tassy, our heart is fully devoted to the full-bodied reds.
+We love a good shiraz, a spicy tempranillo, daring tannats, and more.
+So it is no surprise that we fell in love with Marion’s Vineyard and why we think it is one of the best wineries in the Tamar Valley.

 With daring reds such as a Cabernet Franc, a Tempranillo, Syrah (Marion’s is owned by an American), and a unique variety called Cascade.
 But if you are not a red lover like us, you can also find a variety of whites such as pinot gris and other unique blends such as flowerdance, a blend of Muscat, Muller Thürgau and Gewürtz.

-Needless to say, if you are looking for a bit of variety and uniquenesss in the Tamar Valley, head over to Marion’s Vineyard!
+Needless to say, if you are looking for a bit of variety and uniqueness in the Tamar Valley, head over to Marion’s Vineyard!